YikeShen/yikeshen.github.io/_pages/JOIN.md

 * UTA is conveniently located in the Dallas-Fort Worth Metroplex, 4th largest metroplex in the United States

 ### To apply:
-Candidates who are interested in these two positions are encouraged to contact Dr. Yike Shen via email [yike.shen@uta.edu]() with subject line as "Ph.D.
+Candidates who are interested in Ph.D. positions are encouraged to contact Dr. Yike Shen via email [yike.shen@uta.edu]() with subject line as "Ph.D.
 Application_Your Name".
 Successful candidates will need to submit formal application materials to [UTA online application system](https://www.uta.edu/admissions/apply/graduate).
-Spring 2024 candidates must submit your formal application to the online application system by 08/15/2023.
 Please include the following documents in your email inquiry.
 * Cover letter that highlights your educational background, research experience and interests, and career goals (1-2 pages)
 * Curriculum vitae
 * Contact information for 2 references (including names, affiliations, and emails)